IAmPythagoras/FFXIV-Combat-Simulator/README.md

 # IF YOU WANT TO HELP:)

 If you want to help me in developing this program, you can contact me through discord Pythagoras#6312 :).
-Ill take any help avaible lol
+Ill take any available help lol